LISA and the LISA Science Team: The LISA Science Team (LST)

 \subsection{The Figures of Merit Working Group}

 Chaired by AP and AS, with several LST and external members, this WG is concerned with the Figures of Merit (FoM), a set of metrics designed to quantify the mission’s ability to meet its science goals, creating a direct link from instrument specs to science objectives.
 They provide a key tool for the Performance \& Operations team, particularly during the development phase when technical or financial constraints may require modifications to the instrument design.
 The FoM enable such changes to be assessed in terms of their impact on the scientific return of the mission.
 They also allow consideration for points of failure during the mission and the scientific consequences.
 For this reason, ESA has commissioned the LST to define and implement the FoM.
-The group is currently reviewing the existing set of FoM, both a static \cite{FoM:2024static} and interactive site \cite{FoM:2024active}, prepared during earlier stages of the mission definition by the LISA Consortium and streamlining these to a final (LST) version.
-Ultimately, the WG will deliver a FoM Tool for the Performance \& Operations team, understanding how to best achieve this is also being considered by the WG.
+The group is currently reviewing the existing set of FoM, both a static \cite{FoM:2024static} and interactive site \cite{FoM:2024active}, prepared during earlier stages of the mission definition by the LISA Consortium.
+The immediate task is to simplify and streamline these metrics, and to produce a consolidated document with the final version of the FoM (LST version).
+Ultimately, the WG will deliver and maintain an FoM Tool for the Performance \& Operations team, understanding how to best achieve this is also being considered by the WG.